 Use the thank you notes as an opportunity to demonstrate what a great employee you would be.

-Email is an acceptable method of sending thank you notes in most organizations.
+Email is an acceptable method of sending thank you notes for the majority of employers.
 Unfortunately, email makes it very easy to send a message too quickly and carelessly.

 While it is very important to send these thank you notes out very quickly, don't destroy that opportunity in your haste to send out a timely message.